smogelmose/Embodied-interaction/README.md

 ## 1. Introduction

-Most embodied-interaction systems treat embodiment as gross motor movement, gesture, or physiological sensing.
-The user does something physical and the system responds.
-This project starts from a different premise: that reading literary prose about embodied experience is itself an embodied act, and that prose with sufficient kinesthetic density can serve as an Effort data source comparable to a moving body.
+Embodied-interaction systems typically regard embodiment as physiological sensing, gesture, or gross motor movement.
+The system reacts to the user's bodily movements.
+This project starts with a different idea: reading literary prose about embodied experience is itself an embodied act, and prose with enough kinesthetic density can be used as a source of effort data like a moving body.

-Cognitive linguistics provides the empirical grounding.
-Reading action-related sentences activates the reader's sensorimotor system through motor simulation.
-Tettamanti et al. [11] showed that listening to action-related sentences activates the premotor cortex somatotopically, with mouth-, hand-, and leg-related sentences producing distinct activations in the corresponding motor regions.
-Gallese and Lakoff [4] and Zwaan [12] extend this to a general theory of language comprehension as embodied simulation.
-When Kafka writes that Gregor's legs "waved about helplessly," the reader does not simply decode semantic content; their motor system partially reproduces the helpless limb movement.
+The empirical foundation is found in cognitive linguistics.
+The reader's sensorimotor system is activated through motor simulation when action-related sentences are read.
+According to Tettamanti et al. [11], the premotor cortex is somatotopically activated by listening to action-related sentences.
+The corresponding motor regions exhibit distinct activations in the mouth, hand, and leg regions.
+This is expanded upon in a general theory of language comprehension as embodied simulation by Gallese and Lakoff [4] and Zwaan [12].
+When Kafka describes that Gregor's legs "waved about helplessly," the reader does more than just figure out what the words mean; their motor system partially recreates the helpless movement of the legs.

-Kafka's *The Metamorphosis* is unusually well suited to this approach.
-Every paragraph foregrounds bodily struggle.
-The transformation makes ordinary actions (lifting a head, rolling, opening a door) into described kinesthetic events.
-Beck [1] and Pawel [9] trace Kafka's interest in Yiddish theatre as a union of spoken and gestural language, supporting a sensibility already oriented toward the expressive body as a source of meaning.

-The project proposes three claims.
-First, motor simulation is triggered in the reader's sensorimotor system by the act of reading literary prose related to embodied experience, resulting in bodily activation rather than pure semantic decoding.
-Second, the system is determined by the viewer's temporal and attentional engagement with the text; this is the "interaction" that initiates BESS transitions and audio events.
-Third, the motor simulation that is continuously in progress during reading is extended by the multi-modal output, which builds on the same Effort qualities that the text encodes.
-Readers read about heaviness, the visual field enacts heaviness, and the voice performs heaviness; perception, text, and body are coupled because all three channels are powered by the same Effort analysis.

-A walkthrough recording is available at https://vimeo.com/1187075793.
+Kafka's The Metamorphosis is a particularly good candidate for this method.
+Body struggle is the primary focus of each paragraph.
+Ordinary actions like rolling, lifting a head, and opening a door are transformed into described kinesthetic events.
+According to Beck [1] and Pawel [9], Kafka’s fascination with Yiddish theater sprung from its distinctive combination of speech, gesture, and embodied vocal performance.
+His continuous association with a troupe in the years before The Metamorphosis also implies a developing relationship between   literary imagination and bodily experience.
+Embodied readings triggers motor simulation within the reader’s sensorimotor system, generating bodily activation alongside semantic processing.
+Multimodal output builds on this by reshaping the text’s encoded Effort qualities, linking perception, language, and embodiment through a single framework.

+Visit https://vimeo.com/1187075793 to view a walkthrough video.

 ## 2. Related Work

-The project is anchored in four prior works.
-The first establishes the pipeline structure and is treated as the main reference; the others provide computable formulas, empirical grounding for the emotion mapping, and a structural comparator.
+Four earlier works serve as groundwork for the project.
+The main reference establishes the pipeline structure; the others offer theoretical support for emotion mapping and parameter computing.

 ### 2.1 Main reference: Fdili Alaoui et al. [3]

-Fdili Alaoui et al. investigate how LMA can be computationally modeled by incorporating movement expertise into multimodal sensing.
-Working with certified LMA practitioners, the authors create feature sets from positional, dynamic, and physiological sensor data that correlate with how experts perceive the four Effort factors (Weight, Time, Space, Flow).
-Their main finding is that integrating multiple data modalities yields significantly better characterization of Effort than any single channel.
-The paper is grounded phenomenologically in Merleau-Ponty [8] and Dourish [2]: computational systems should engage with movement as a lived, expressive phenomenon rather than functional input.
+In their study, Fdili Alaoui et al. look into how LMA can be modeled computationally by adding movement knowledge to multimodal sensing.
+In collaboration with certified LMA practitioners, the authors develop feature sets from physiological, positional, and dynamic sensor data that correspond to the perceptions of experts regarding the four Effort factors (Weight, Time, Space, Flow).
+Their key conclusion is that combining several data modalities produces a much better description of effort than using just one.
+The paper is phenomenologically based on Merleau-Ponty [8] and Dourish [2].
+The above paper states that computational systems should address movement as a lived, expressive phenomenon more than as functional input.

-This project takes the pipeline structure (BESS annotation as structured input, Effort factors as the central parameterization, generative output as the rendering target) and changes the input modality from physical performance to literary prose.
-The multi-modal principle motivates the five-layer audio design and the integrated visual field described in Section 5.
+With this project, the input modality is switched from physical performance to literary prose, while the pipeline structure remains(BESS annotation as structured input, with Effort factors as the parameterization, and generative audiovisual output as the rendering).
+The visual field and five-layer audio design are driven by this multi-modal principle.

 ### 2.2 Computable Effort descriptors: Larboulette and Gibet [6]

-Larboulette and Gibet formalize the Effort descriptors as computable functions: Weight as max kinetic energy over a window, Time as summed acceleration, Space as path-to-displacement ratio, Flow as aggregated jerk.
-These are the formulas typically applied to motion-capture data; this project applies them to the BESS annotation trajectory, computed in JavaScript on a sliding window of the last five passages and sent to TouchDesigner alongside the raw BESS payload.
-The descriptor implementation is documented and reproducible via the Python script `generate_report_figures.py` in the repository, which produces bit-identical output to the JavaScript runtime.
+Larboulette and Gibet present the effort descriptors as algorithmic functions: flow is defined as aggregated jerk, time as summed acceleration, space as path-to-displacement ratio, and weight as maximum kinetic energy over a window.
+This project uses these algorithms on the BESS annotation trajectory, which is computed in JavaScript on a sliding window of the last five passages and then sent to TouchDesigner with the BESS payload.
+The descriptor implementation is reproducible via the Python script `generate_report_figures.py` in the repository.

 ### 2.3 Effort-to-emotion attribution: de Meijer [7]

-De Meijer ran 85 naive observers rating 96 systematically varied body movements.
-Three of his seven dimensions (force, velocity, directness) correspond to Laban's Weight, Time, and Space.
-Regression analysis predicted emotion categories from feature combinations; factor analysis extracted three underlying factors: Rejection-Acceptance, Withdrawal-Approach, and Preparation-Defeatedness.
-De Meijer did not test Action Drives directly, so the Drive-level emotional correlates used in this project (Press to determination, Wring to grief, Glide to calm focus, Slash to fear) are interpretive applications of his regression findings, not direct empirical mappings.
-This honest distinction is preserved throughout the report and is one of the limitations discussed in Section 9.
+De Meijer ran a study in which 85 naive observers evaluated 96 systematically varied body movements.
+Laban's weight, time, and space are analogous to three of his seven dimensions: force, velocity, and directness.
+From feature combinations, regression analysis predicted emotion categories; factor analysis extracted three underlying factors: Rejection-Acceptance, Withdrawal-Approach, and Preparation-Defeatedness.
+In this project, the emotional correlates at the Drive level (Press to determination, Wring to grief, Glide to calm focus, Slash to fear) are conceptual applications of De Meijer's regression findings, instead of direct empirical mappings, as he did not directly test Action Drives.

 ### 2.4 Structural comparator: Ghostdance [10]

-Siopa et al. provide the closest structural comparator.
-Ghostdance uses an LSTM classifier to identify Action Drives from a live dancer's IMU data and routes them to Unity particle presets and spatial audio in VR.
-Both projects use Action Drives as preset selectors that change the state of all output modalities at once.
-The central distinction is the input channel: Ghostdance uses a live body, this project uses literary prose.
-The two projects arrive at the same parametric framework from opposite directions: body-first and text-first.
+Siopa et al. offer the most comparable structural study.
+Using an LSTM classifier, Ghostdance extracts Action Drives from a live dancer's IMU data and sends them to VR spatial audio and Unity particle presets.
+Action Drives serve as preset selectors in both projects, altering the state of every output modality simultaneously.
+The primary difference is the input channel: Ghostdance employs a live body, while this project employs literary prose.
+The parametric framework is achieved by the two projects from opposing perspectives: body-first and text-first.

 | | Ghostdance | Metamorphic Efforts |
 |---|---|---|